st-decker/beer-health-analysis/README.md

 ## Notebooks:

-- beer-analysis: mapping of breweries across the Us
+- beer_analysis: mapping of breweries across the Us
-- beer-import: Code to bring in information from BreweryDB
+- beer_import: Code to bring in information from BreweryDB
-- dry-wet: can be ignored.
+- dry_wet: can be ignored.
 Primary idea for mapping which counties are dry and wet across the us
-- health-analysis: code to clean county health info
+- health_analysis: code to clean county health info
 - merging: most of the analysis resides here.
 It both merges and goes through the analysis